abend0c1/hidrdd/README.md

         * MULTI - Selector, On/Off, Momentary or One Shot
         * Sel - Selector
         * SF - Static Flag
+        * SF-DF - Static or Dynamic Flag
         * SV - Static Value
+        * SV-DV - Static or Dynamic Value
         * UM - Usage Modifier
         * US - Usage Switch
     * usageshortname - Optional: A short name of the usage which is used in any generated C language variable names.
 Normally this is extracted from the "usagedesc", but if you want to specify a different short name, then define it here.